Feedback

 Legal Session 5A: Update on the Student Accommodation Market and Legal Structures

-Speaker: Victoria Goddard and David Stead, both of Mills & Reeve LLP
+Speaker: Victoria Goddard, Partner, Pinsent Masons; and David Stead, Partner, Mills & Reeve

 David Stead (Mills & Reeve) and Victoria Goddard (Pinsent Masons) will provide a practical update on the student accommodation market, focusing on the delivery and ownership models that universities are actively grappling with.
 Drawing on recent experience, they will explore the legal and commercial considerations behind in house development, private finance arrangements, joint ventures and other partnership models.
 The discussion will look beyond headline structures to examine the governance, risk allocation and day to day practicalities that sit behind these choices, including how institutions can retain appropriate control while managing financial and delivery risk.